MobiSurvStd/MobiSurvStd/docs/src/format/households.md

 The accuracy depends on the survey type.
 For EGT surveys, the coordinates are guaranteed to be within 100 meters of the actual location.
-For other surveys, the coordinates represent the centroid of `home_detailed_zone` (or the exact coordinates defined by `home_special_location` when it is non-null).
+For CEREMA surveys, the coordinates represent the centroid of `home_detailed_zone` (or the exact coordinates defined by `home_special_location` when it is non-null).

 - **Type:** Float64